 Benefits and limitations of money market accounts

-According to the FDIC, the average national annual percentage yield (APY) on money market accounts is 0.65% (as of Feb.
-8, 2024), although several accounts could offer higher rates.
+According to the FDIC, the average national annual percentage yield (APY) on money market accounts is 0.60% (as of 11/18/24), although some accounts offer higher rates.

-Money market accounts often also have higher account minimums than savings or checking accounts, with some accounts requiring balances in the four figures to earn the best interest rates.
+Money market accounts often also have higher account minimums than savings or checking accounts, with some accounts requiring four-figure or even five-figure balances to earn the best interest rates.

-Although you can make as many deposits as you’d like, there are typically limits to the number of monthly withdrawals you could take from the account.
+Although you can make as many deposits as you’d like, some banks limit the number of monthly withdrawals you can take from the account.
 This limit is generally up to six before incurring penalties or fees.

-If a money market account sounds like a good fit, here are some of our recommendations:
+If a money market account sounds like a good fit for your needs, here are some of our recommendations:

 Visit Ally